cagov/caldata-mdsa-training/docs/code/cicd.md

 - **Test checks:** These run your unit tests and integration tests to ensure that they pass.
 - **Deployment checks:** These ensure your code can be successfully deployed to a test environment.

-ODI's MDSA projects usually include the following CI checks:
+ODI's MDSA projects usually use a combination of dbt Cloud (setup instructions [here](https://cagov.github.io/data-infrastructure/setup/dbt-setup/)) and GitHub actions (setup instructions [here](https://cagov.github.io/data-infrastructure/setup/repo-setup/#set-up-ci-in-github)) for running CI.
+We include the following CI checks:

 #### pre-commit